stormchaserroleplaying/stormchaserRPG/Spells/2/Warding/index.md

 *You prepare a body making it dificult to return to the living.*

 You touch the body of a deceased creature, anointing it with the ceremonial oils and salts.
-If, within the next 10 days, a spell is cast upon it to return it to life, the reviving caster must first succeed on a restoration spell check vs your warding spell skill for the creature to return to life.
+If, within the next 10 days, a spell is cast upon it to return it to life, the reviving caster must first succeed on a restoration check vs your warding skill for the creature to return to life.

 ## Pass Without Trace
 *2nd level Ward*<br>